 - Ethical.
 The heart of compliance is in doing the right thing, no matter how inconvenient it may seem.
 Compliance directors don’t play favorites: they self-report any breaches of policy and foster a culture where others self-report, too, regardless of whether the breach was intentional or unintentional.

 For compliance directors, education doesn’t stop at the master’s level, either.
 Continuing education and professional development are crucial in a field as dynamic as regulatory compliance.
-Whether seeking out professional certification by peer-led organizations or by attending state-level or national conferences, the best compliance directors maintain a commitment to lifelong learning in order to stay at the top of their profession.
+Whether seeking out professional certification by peer-led organizations or attending state-level or national conferences, the best compliance directors maintain a commitment to lifelong learning to stay at the top of their profession.

 Certification for Compliance Directors